camitz/camitz.github.io/_posts/2014-04-23-cloudwatchappender3.md

 title: Introducing the Buffering and Aggregeting CloudWatch Appender
 Type: post
 permalink: buffering-aggregating-cloudwatch-appender
-tags: amazon, AWS, cloudwatch, log4net, appender, bufferingappender
+tags: [amazon, AWS, cloudwatch, log4net, appender, bufferingappender]
+categories: [Tech, AWS Appender]
 ---

 The CloudWatch Appender for log4net is an appender that targets AWS CloudWatch.
 So if you have any kind of service on the Amazon cloud you can easily forward your log messages via the AWS Api to show on pretty graphs in your AWS consoles.
 By default the points in the graphs represent a hit count but with purposefull configuration in config files and in patterns of the messages themselves, we can show values and statistics in any unit supported by AWS.